Context-Dependent Memory: How Memory Recall Works

 Context-dependent memory can bring ideas and skills to mind when you’re in the same context in which you learned them.

 When you learn something in one context, you might more easily remember it in that same context.
+Put another way, contextual information tends to be much easier to remember than non-contextual information.
+You can leverage the context-dependent memory effect by adding context to your learning environment so that you can recall a particular memory or piece of information at a later date.
+This can also be referred to as the content reinstatement effect.
 For example, some people chew a particular flavor of gum or drink a certain type of tea while studying.
-When taking an exam covering that material, they chew that same gum or drink the same tea to help jog their memory.
+When taking an exam covering that material, they chew the same gum or drink the same tea to help jog their memory.
+This strategy works because the retrieval contexts match.
 Context-dependent memory can extend to more than just learning, though.
 We’ll explore this in greater detail below after looking at the brain structures involved in this type of memory.

 What brain structures are involved?